Skip to Main Content

 About The Illustrator

 Poly Bernatene was born in 1972 in Buenos Aires, Argentina, and has been drawing ever since.
-He graduated from Buenos Aires’s art school, where he developed a great interest in managing different techniques in his work, which has always been based on experimentation and diversity.
-Poly’s work is constantly changing and developing as he looked for new ways to tell stories.
+He graduated from Buenos Aires’s art school, where he developed a great interest in managing different techniques in his work.
 He has worked in advertisement, animation, and comics.
-During the last fifteen years, he established an exciting career as a professional illustrator, having published more than sixty children’s books in eleven countries.
+During the last fifteen years, he has established an exciting career as a professional illustrator, having published more than sixty children’s books in eleven countries.

 Product Details